Message from the CEO

 Our Impact at a Glance

-Throughout 2019 and 2020, community paralegals working with Namati and our partners supported affected communities to remedy injustices and bring about changes to entire systems.
+Throughout 2019 and 2020, community paralegals working directly with Namati and our partners in six countries supported affected communities to remedy injustices and bring about changes to entire systems.

 PEOPLE SUPPORTED TO KNOW, USE, AND SHAPE THE LAW

 PEOPLE WHO BENEFITTED DIRECTLY FROM REMEDIES SECURED